robert-westenberger/knowledgebase/real-estate/team/property-managers.md

 # Questions to Ask
 # TODO
 - Say there is a requirement to get a lawyer (although i guess this is more general) - what is to stop the PM from colluding with some 3rd party to charge an exorbitant fee?
-## To the PM
-- How do you make your money?
-- Can I see an example owner's report